malekbenz/malekbenz/_posts/2016-12-01-Step-by-Setp-create-first-angularjs-app -visual-studio.md

 category: Asp.Net
 tags : [ 'Javascript',  'Angularjs']
 categories: ['Asp.Net', 'Angularjs']
+description: You've always heard about Angularjs, but you don't know how or why to use it ?, you’re in luck because you are in the right place to learn that.
+image: /images/firstAngularApp/index.html.v01.png

 ---

 You've always heard about Angularjs, but you don't know how or why to use it ?, you’re in luck because you are in the right place to learn that.